finol-digital/Card-Game-Simulator/docs/ROADMAP.md

 ## Bugs
 - Fix: Connection in *Play Mode* randomly drops.
 Debug statements are currently displayed to try to resolve
-- Fix: *Card Search/Filter Menu* in landscape mode does not use entire horizontal space
-- Fix: *Card Search/Filter Menu* toggles selected enum value when you press enter

 ## Features
 - Show loading bar when loading/downloading a card game in the *Game Selection Menu*.
 Currently, a "cards loaded" message appears after the game finishes loading